-Career Seal of Distinction Specialization Seal of Distinction UGP GPA 2.5 or higher UGP GPA 3.0 or higher and and English - 4 Credits (Complete one area to qualify) Math - 4 Credits stem - 4 credits beyond required Science - 3 Credits courses in math, science, technology, and engineering; at least 2 at honors level Social Studies - 3 Credits or higher; may be in 1 area of STEM or and across 4 areas Completion of an EEDA major World Language - 4 credits in the same language and/or minimum ACTFL OR Exam score of "Intermediate Low" (or Completion of a CTE major an equated score on STAMP or ASL assessment) ; OR AP exam score- 3 or and higher OR IB exam score- 4 or higher before the senior year; English Learners one of the following: - all criteria above and Level 5 composite One industry recognized credential ACCESS test score OR Military - 4 credits in JROTC; AND an ASVAB score of 31 or higher Silver or higher on WIN Arts - 4 credits in single or multiple OR areas of the Arts ; 2 or more at Honors or higher level AND Mastery on external A semester-long WBL placement credit exam or performance task
+Career Ready Seal of Distinction Specialization Seal of Distinction UGP GPA 3.0 or higher UGP GPA 3.0 or higher and and CTE Completer with an industry recognized credential OR Silver or Higher on Career Readiness Exam OR Completion of Work Based Learning (WBL) placement STEM - 4 credits beyond required courses in math, science, technology, and engineering; at least 2 at honors level or higher; may be in 1 area of STEM or across 4 areas World Language - 4 credits in the same language OR a nationally normed proficiency-based language assessment score of "Intermediate Low" OR AP exam score of 3 or higher OR IB exam score of 4 or higher OR Cambridge AICE Language exam score of E or better before the senior year.
+Military - 4 credits in JROTC; AND an ASVAB score of 31 or higher Arts - 4 credits in single or multiple areas of the Arts; 2 or more at Honors or higher level AND Mastery on external exam or performance task

-\Consult District or School Curriculum Guides for more information regarding curriculum choices and requirements.
+Consult District or School Curriculum Guides for more information regarding curriculum choices and requirements.